-Asus wouldn't be the first name on most people lips when it comes to affordability, but the TUF Gaming LC 240 offers great value for money and, thanks to its support for addressable RGB, it's a good way to add colour and capable cooling at the same time, all without having to spend a whole lot of your hard earned cash.
+Asus wouldn't be the first name on most people's lips regarding affordability.
+Still, the TUF Gaming LC 240 offers great value for money, and thanks to its support for addressable RGB, it's a good way to add color and capable cooling simultaneously, all without having to spend a whole lot of your hard-earned cash.

-As an Asetek-built unit underneath, it is in many ways similar to a lot of other coolers, but Asus has chosen to include fans that are tuned for low noise operation, with a maximum noise rating of just 29dB(A).
-Even when it's running at full speed, it stays very quiet, though this also means that it won't deliver the low temperatures of some other 240mm units.
-But unless you're loading up a high core count processor for long periods, this won't be a concern.
+As an Asetek-built unit underneath, it is similar to many other coolers.
+Still, Asus has chosen to include fans tuned for low noise operation, with a maximum noise rating of 29dB(A).
+Even when running at full speed, it stays hushed, which means it won't deliver the low temperatures of some other 240mm units.
+But this won't be a concern unless you're loading up a high-core count processor for long periods.

 If you're looking for an affordable AIO with ARGB support that's also quiet and affordable, then the LC 240 ARGB is well worth a look.
 Install it and you'll forget you’re even running a liquid cooler.
 One of the other key characteristics of the TUF brand is reliability, and the LC 240 ARGB comes with a six-year warranty for that little bit of extra peace of mind.

-The Cooler Master MasterLiquid ML360R RGB isn't the newest cooler on the market, but it's been one of our favourites for a long time.
-It offers a good blend of cooling performance and ARGB customisable good looks.
-It just so happens to be one of the better value RGB-supporting 360mm coolers on the market.
+The Cooler Master MasterLiquid ML360R RGB isn't the newest cooler on the market, but it's been one of our favorites for a long time.
+It offers a good blend of cooling performance and ARGB customizable good looks.
+It just so happens to be one of the better-value RGB-supporting 360mm coolers on the market.
 What's not to like?

 The ML360R comes with its own RGB controller, which is great if you hate installing too much software on your system.
 There might be a bit of cable spaghetti, but with some careful routing, this shouldn't be a problem.

-Performance-wise, the ML360R is very good, though AIO manufacturing has come a long way and it's no longer the class-leading performer it once was.
-That probably sounds too harsh, because the ML360R is certainly no dud and it will handle a modern high core count processor with ease.
+Performance-wise, the ML360R is very good, though AIO manufacturing has come a long way, and it's no longer the class-leading performer it once was.
+That probably sounds too harsh because the ML360R is certainly no dud and will easily handle a modern high-core count processor.

-The Cooler Master ML360R is a very good all rounder.
-If your case can handle a 360mm rad, you'll find it offers a great blend of cooling ability, good noise levels, ARGB good looks, and as it is now a mature market entrant, offers very good value for money.
-The ML360R is an oldie but goodie, and it remains a favourite AIO of ours.
+The Cooler Master ML360R is a very good all-rounder.
+If your case can handle a 360mm rad, you'll find it offers a great blend of cooling ability, good noise levels, ARGB good looks, and, as it is now a mature market entrant, offers very good value for money.
+The ML360R is an oldie but a goodie, and it remains our favorite AIO.

 Sometimes only the best will do, and short of a fully custom loop, it's hard to go past the NXZT Kraken Z73.
-It's pricey to be sure, but is oh-so-pretty, and has awesome performance to go with it.
+It's pricey, to be sure, but it is oh-so-pretty and has the awesome performance to go with it.

 The Kraken Z73 can tame pretty much any chip you care to throw at it.
-Its fans can run as high as 2800 RPM, which means it can get loud, but we don’t mind having some optional headroom for times when you want outright performance—noise levels be damned.
-Under normal circumstances, it is very quiet indeed.
+Its fans can run as high as 2800 RPM, which means it can get loud, but we don’t mind having some optional headroom for times when you want outright performance—noise levels are damned.
+Under normal circumstances, it is hushed indeed.

 The Kraken Z73 is pricey, no doubt about it, but it’s the kind of cooler you’ll want to show off.
-It provides great cooling performance, there’s a lot of headroom for OC and once you’re done with that, you’ll spend ages playing with the LCD display on the way to creating a truly unique look for your rig.
+It provides excellent cooling performance, there’s a lot of headroom for OC, and once you’re done with that, you’ll spend ages playing with the LCD on the way to creating a truly unique look for your rig.

 Is an AIO cooler worth it?

 If you really want to go all out, you’re maybe better off with a fully custom water-cooling loop, but they are complicated, expensive, require maintenance, and have far more points of failure.
-AIOs are simple, they’re all but maintenance free, they're cheaper, and cool almost as well, at least the 360mm ones do anyway.
+AIOs are simple, they’re all but maintenance-free, they're cheaper, and they cool almost as well, at least the 360mm ones do, anyway.